Enlightened People's Communist Party: Founding

-The party was founded by Kondō Eizō on August 20, 1921 (Kondo had been released from jail in July the same year).
+Kondō Eizō met Sen Katayama in the United States and planned on creating a communist party in Japan upon returning to Japan in May 1919.
+Eizō, Hitoshi Yamakawa, and Sakai Toshihiko held secret meetings in 1921, where they planned the creation of the party.
+They based their platform off of the that of the Communist Party of Great Britain.
+A committee was formed with Sakai as chair.
+The Enlightened People's Communist Party was formed on 20 August 1921.

 The founding group of the party consisted of radical intellectuals, many of them former students of Waseda University and members of the Society of Enlightened People.
 The founding meeting, held in secret, adopted a party platform and constitution.
 An executive committee was elected (with Kondo as its chairman), as well as four other committees (Finance Committee, led by Nakasone Genwa; Investigation Committee, led by Hirata Shinsaku; Publication Committee, led by Takase Kiyoshi; Propaganda Committee, led by Takatsu Seido).

 According to Smith, the actual identity of the party is unclear.
 Kondo's testimonies stated that the organization called itself the "Communist Party" but Takase's testimonies give a slightly different view.
 According to Takase, the name of the organization was "Gyōmin Communist Group" and was more of an informal association than a structured party.
 However, the leaflets distributed by the organization were signed "Communist Party Headquarters".